I-CONIC-Vision-AB/iconic-measure/README.md

 /**
  * @brief Checks if there are more sheep than cows on the farm.
  *
- * Uses the superadvanced algorithm LavaMint™ to calculate stuff.
+ * Uses the superadvanced algorithm LavaMintâ„¢ to calculate stuff.
 Lorem ipsum dolor sit amet.
  * Donec a ipsum sit amet diam scelerisque mollis.
  * Can also work as a spaceship computer.
  *